Josue87/gotator/README.md

 # Sort unique lines
 gotator -sub subs.txt -perm perm.txt -depth 2 -mindup -numbers 10 -prefixes | sort -u > outputSortUnique.txt

+# Unique lines (only removes duplicate lines that follow each other)
+gotator -sub subs.txt -perm perm.txt -depth 3 -mindup | uniq > outputUnique.txt

 # Unique lines
-gotator -sub subs.txt -perm perm.txt -depth 3 -mindup | uniq > outputUnique.txt
+gotator -sub subs.txt -perm perm.txt -depth 3 -mindup -adv | anew > outputAnew.txt

 # Sort unique with limit size
-gotator -sub subs.txt -perm perm.txt -prefixes | head -c 1G | sort -u > output1GSortedUnique.txt
+gotator -sub subs.txt -perm perm.txt -prefixes -adv | head -c 1G | sort -u > output1GSortedUnique.txt

 ```

 **Note**: Examples have been given using `sort -u`, that will slow down the generation of results.
-There is no need to sort the results, it is recommended to use uniq or anew.
+There is no need to sort the results, it is recommended to use `anew`.

 **Notice**: This tool generates a lot of output information, it is recommended to use the `mindup` flag to reduce the number of lines.